 Symptoms that may appear in a child with a concussion include:

-The doctor will ask you about your symptoms and how the injury occurred.
-The doctor may also ask others who witnessed the accident to describe what happened and how you reacted.
+You will be asked about your symptoms and how the injury occurred.
+Others who witnessed the accident may also be asked to describe what happened and how you reacted.
 A physical exam will be done.
 It will often include brief tests for strength, sensation, balance, reflexes, and memory.

 The goal of treatment is to allow the brain to heal.
 The brain can heal on its own with rest and avoiding activities that may be harmful while it heals.